oktadev/okta-kong-origin-example/README.md

 the same network.
 * On the fourth line, we set an environment variable to tell Kong to use the oidc plugin
 * The last line references the image we created above

+**NOTE**: In the configuration above we're exposing the Kong admin port to the host with:
+`-e "KONG_ADMIN_LISTEN=0.0.0.0:8001"` and `-p 8001:8001`.
+In production, you would not want to do this.

 ```
 docker run --rm -it --name header-origin-example \